Outdoor activities for preschoolers should not be taken for granted.

 So, it is up to you, the parent to encourage plenty of play time outside of the house.

-Make sure that some of that time is unstructured play where your child decides what they want to do.
+Make sure that some of that time is unstructured play where your child decides what she wants to do.

 If you hear “I’m bored” or “I want to go inside”, below are a few games and activities you can suggest.